HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 locales=en,no
 ```

-Finally you need to add a translation for the language selector.
+To add a translation for the language selector.
 This is done by adding a message to the English translation.
 To do this add the following to `themes/hcl-base/account/messages/messages_en.properties` and `themes/hcl-base/login/messages/messages_en.properties`:

 ```properties
 locale_no=Norsk
 ```

-By default message properties files should be encoded using ISO-8859-1.
-It’s also possible to specify the encoding using a special header.
+By default, message properties files should be encoded using ISO-8859-1 and specify the encoding using a special header.
 For example to use UTF-8 encoding:

 ```properties
 # encoding: UTF-8
 usernameOrEmail=....
 ```

-See [Locale Selector](https://www.keycloak.org/docs/latest/server_admin/#_user_locale_selection) on details on how the current locale is selected.
+For more information on how the current locale is selected, see [Locale Selector](https://www.keycloak.org/docs/latest/server_admin/#_user_locale_selection).

 ### HTML templates

 Keycloak uses [Freemarker Templates](https://freemarker.apache.org/) in order to generate HTML.
 You can override individual templates in your own theme by creating `<THEME TYPE>/<TEMPLATE>.ftl`.
 For a list of templates used see `themes/base/<THEME TYPE>`.

-When creating a custom template it is a good idea to copy the template from the base theme to your own theme, then applying the modifications you need.
-Bear in mind when upgrading to a new version of Keycloak you may need to update your custom templates to apply changes to the original template if applicable.
+When creating a custom template copy the template from the base theme to your own theme, then apply the modifications you need.
+Bear in mind when upgrading to a new version of Keycloak you need to update your custom templates to apply changes to the original template if applicable.

-For example to create a custom login form for the `hcl-base` theme copy `themes/base/login/login.ftl` to `themes/hcl-base/login` and open it in an editor.
+For example to create a custom login form for the `hcl-base` theme, copy `themes/base/login/login.ftl` to `themes/hcl-base/login` and open it in an editor.
 After the first line (`<#import …​>`) add `<h1>HELLO WORLD!</h1>` like so:

 ```HTML
 <#import "template.ftl" as layout>